asimons04/tesseract/README.md

   - Odysee
   - [Song Link](https://odesli.co/)
   - Streamable, Imgur, and any source that provides an embed video URL in the metadata now render inline.
-  - Peertube Embeds (new as of 1.3.0).
+  - Peertube.
 PT support is kind of cool because you can already follow PeerTube channels in Lemmy.
 With the addition of support for their embeds, this makes following your favorite creator even easier.
-Upvotes/downvotes to a Peertube post will federate out to thumbs-up/thumbs-down on PT's side.
+Upvotes/downvotes to a Peertube post will federate out to thumbs-up/thumbs-down on PT's side, and comments will at least federate to PT.
-  - Any embeddable content that provides a video link in the `embed_video` metadata.
+  - Any embeddable content that provides a video link in the `embed_video` metadata will also embed.

 ### Community Browser / Enhanced Discovery
   - Browse the communties of other instances and seamlessly load and subscribe to them.
 No more of that obnoxious copy/paste, search, wait, search again, subscribe hokey-pokey dance.
   - Post and comment menus let you browse the communities of the originating instance
   - Subscribe to communities on remote instances with one click.
 As of 1.3.0, your subscribed state will be reflected when browing remote instances.
-  - Note:  This only works for Lemmy instances.
+  - **Note**:  This only works for Lemmy instances.
 Kbin, Mastadon, etc are not currently supported for remote community browsing.

 ### Image/Media Proxying and Caching
 Privacy conscious users have long requested media be proxied through Lemmy.
-While I can't add that to the API, I can add it to the UI.
-Additionally, since the media is already flowing through Tesseract, it made sense to optionally cache the proxied media for re-use.
+While Lemmy did finally add that to the server process, I am not at all happy with the way it was implemented.

+Additionally, if proxying is enabled, the media is already flowing through Tesseract, it makes sense to optionally cache the proxied media for re-use.

+Media proxying is disabled by default both at the server level and in user settings.
+In order to enable it, the admin needs to set the environment variable to enable proxying, caching, or both (caching is ignored if proxying is disabled).
+Additionally, users would need to go into Settings -> Media and enable use of the proxy/cache.
+See the docs, linked below, for instructions on configuring this module.

 - Enhance user privacy, reduce bandwidth to other instances, and speed up serving content to your users.
 - Can cache any media proxied through it.
 Tesseract can act as a caching proxy for your instance as well as cache media originating on other instances as well as outside resources (Giphy, Catbox, Imgur, Yarn, etc).